Haro (character): Toys and merchandise

-On February 2008, a "Gundam 00 Style Digital Hobby Series Mascot Robo" Haro, who represents Lockon Stratos' Orange Haro will be released as announced in the Plamo Radicon Show 2007.
+In February 2008, a "Gundam 00 Style Digital Hobby Series Mascot Robo" Haro, who represents Lockon Stratos' Orange Haro will be released as announced in the Plamo Radicon Show 2007.
 Pictures on the internet give the impression that the new Haro will be another 1/4 scale (making it the same size as the previous Haros).
 Unlike its Orange Haro ancestor of the "Haro Color" series released years ago, this Haro's reported features include two modes of play and an internal motion sensor to which it will react in the manner as its predecessors.
 It is yet unclear if previous features such as the alarm clock and the photo-sensitivity (that the Pink Haro had) would be included or if the actor Arisa Ogasawara (who dubs Haro's voice in Gundam 00) will provide the toy's speaking voice.

 Through the years, Japanese videogame publisher and toy maker Banpresto as well as other companies have released countless Haro products due to the character's immense popularity as a Gundam "mascot".
 The merchandise includes T-shirts, wristbands, towels, circular or Haro-shaped calculators, room lights (including Planetarium-like lights and bath lights where you submerge Haro in water, activate him and he'll glow underwater), bath toys (a haro-shaped rubber duck that propels itself in water when activated), microphones and earphones, speakers, Haro-shaped CD players and cases, cell phone accessories, plush toys, cushions, and the short-lived "Haromatherapy" room freshener (pressing it makes Haro pop its ears and release scents to stimulate the olfactory senses).

 The biggest and most expensive Haro product created was the infamous Haro desktop PC case.
 It weighs a heavy 5 kg and around 40 cm in diameter.
 It wasn't big enough to support all PCs: It was reported to carry relatively small computers like the Mac Mini.
 Only 1000 units were manufactured and it retailed for 99,800 yen.
 A very expensive piece, it was shunned and labelled as "a novelty product for Gundam fans only".
 The Haro PC case was controllable by remote but, unlike the 1/4 and 1/1 scale Haro toys, it cannot move sideways.
 Instead, it opens its "ears", takes out its hands and moves them back and forth while blinking its yellow eyes (instead of the conventional red) and speaking in an extremely loud voice.

-Haro Cameos
+Haro cameos

-After the original Mobile Suit Gundam series was canceled, Tomino included a number of Haro cameos in his next series, Space Runaway Ideon (伝説巨神イデオン).
+After the original Mobile Suit Gundam series was canceled, Tomino included a number of Haro cameos in his next series, Space Runaway Ideon: